marvinkreis/guut/templates/prompts/debug_prompt.md

 ## Hypothesize

 Each time you run the code (i.e. conduct an experiment) you should have a an unproven idea (i.e. a hypothesis) in mind, that you can test with the experiment.
 Predict what will happen when you run the code, then check if you predicted correctly.
 Start with simple hypotheses, even if they may seem obvious.
 Then use what you learned to test your ideas.
 Ideally, you will end up with a proven explanation for the bug.

-Importantly, don't base hypotheses on facts that are unproven.
-Prove tho

 Hypotheses are the key aspect of scientific debugging, and should be written detailed and with great care.
-Each hypothesis you make needs to come with a prediction.
-You provide some input to the buggy function and predict how it will behave.
+- Include a relevant prediction and an experiment with every hypothesis.
+- Don't repeat hypotheses you have already made.
+- Don't base hypotheses on unproven assumptions.
+Prove the assumtions first.

-A possible hypothesis could be: I want to find out if [assumption] when [mutant difference].
+An example hypothesis: I want to find out if [assumption] when [mutant difference].
 I predict that [assumed result] and I will verify this by [more explanation and experiment description].

 ## Experiment

-You must conduct experiments to test you predictions.
-Each experiment will contain a python code snippet that imports and calls the buggy function.
+You conduct experiments to observe the program and to test your hypotheses.
+Each experiment will contain a python code snippet that imports and calls the mutated code.

 You can also use the python debugger (pdb).
 To use the debugger, simply include a pdb script in your experiment.

 Once you stated your experiment, we will take your code and execute it once against the correct version of the function, and once against the mutant.